eclipse-californium/californium/MIGRATION_HINTS.md

 With 3.0 this will now be extended for blockwise transfers.
 If used on the server-side, that enables a client-side to PUT/POST payload, even if a quiet phase causes an address change.

 Ensure, that `onResponse(Response response)` and `onResponse(CoapResponse response)` are only called with `nonNull`.
 Some code smells seems to assume, it could be `null`, even if I can't see, that this would have been actually happen.
 Only user code may have cause this and will now cause a `NullPointerException`.

+Responses for multicast requests are randomly postponed up to `CoapConfig.LEISURE`, as specified in [RFC7252, 8.2, ](https://datatracker.ietf.org/doc/html/rfc7252#section-8.2).

 ### Californium-Proxy2:

 The apache http-components have been updated to http-client 5.0.3 and http-core 5.0.2.